The Golden Triangle of India, also known as Delhi-Agra-Jaipur, is one of the most visited routes in the country.

 Nahargarh Fort

-Nahargarh Fort is a great place to watch sunsets, enjoy stunning views, and go on a cycling expedition.
+Nahargarh Fort is a great place to watch sunsets, enjoy stunning views, and experience the beauty of Jaipur from above.

 Opening time: 6:30 am to 10:00 pm